camunda-consulting/camunda-7-code-examples/snippets/camunda-migration-examples/Case1.md

 ```

 Notice the "maxPerBatch" variable.
 In our local example, we will create 120 instances of version 1 with a token sitting on "user task 0".
 Then we will run this migration process, instructing it to migrate in batches of 50 at a time.

+Also, note the "maxUserComplete" variable.
+Here we are saying "complete no more than 10 user tasks in a single transaction".

 The migration process will loop for each batch of process instances to migrate.
 For each batch, it will: